 3. Nd2 The Tarrasch Variation

 If you remember the lines starting with 3.
 Nc3, White often gets confronted to an issue: the c-pawn cannot go to c3, because the Knight is already there.
 This often allows Black to play some powerful moves in the center.
+The Tarrasch variation of the French defense tries to work around this.

 3… Nf6 The Closed Variation